 NVIDIA’s RTX 3060 Ti and AMD’s RX 6700 XT come with a price tag and performance offering that should seem appealing to most gamers.
-They both deliver close to high-end performance and yet are priced as midrange cards—albeit in an inflated GPU market thanks to the global chip shortage.
+They both deliver close to high-end performance and yet are priced as midrange cards.

 There are pros and cons to both the 3060 Ti and the 6700 XT because AMD and NVIDIA have made their midrange cards very competitive in the current GPU generation.